mini-software/MiniExcel/README.md

 ### Execute a query and map the results to a strongly typed IEnumerable [[Try it]](https://dotnetfiddle.net/fv58u3)

+Recommand to use Stream.Query because of better efficiency.

 ```C#
 public class UserAccount
 {